 House Bill 636 the proposed city charter for the City of Brookhaven, passed the House Governmental Affairs Committee on Tuesday, Feb.
 7, by a vote of 9-5.
 It passed the full House of Representatives on Friday, Feb.
 17, by a vote of 101-57.

 On Tuesday, Jan.
 31, the House Governmental Affairs Committee heard testimony from several residents and affected neighbors including DeKalb County CEO Burrell Ellis, Police Chief William O'Brien, Commissioner Jeff Rader and Dunwoody Mayor Mike Davis.
 The Commiee listened to testimony for an hour and a half - 45 minutes for and against - then asked questions of the bill's author, Rep. Mike Jacobs.
 A second meeting is planned for next week.
 The date and location has not been announced.

 On Tuesday, Jan.
 24, the House Governmental Affairs Committee reviewed the results of the Carl Vinson Institute's feasibility study offered by State Rep. Mike Jacobs.
-For about an hour, Jacobs presented the study and fielded questions from the committee on the issue of cityhood, policy, public safety, taxes and the finaicial impact to DeKalb County.
+For about an hour, and fielded questions from the committee on the issue of cityhood, policy, public safety, taxes and the finaicial impact to DeKalb County.
 No testimony other than Jacobs' was heard and no action was taken by the committee.